delicioussmorgasbord/BG3-Monk-Wanderer-Subclass/README.md

 ACTIONS

-Discerning Senses: For 4 Ki, dramatically enhance your awareness until your next rest (Long or Short), giving you Advantage on Perception, Insight, and Survival checks, making you immune to being Surprised, and enabling you to perceive Invisible entities.
+Discerning Senses: For 3 Ki, dramatically enhance your awareness until your next rest (Long or Short), giving you Advantage on Perception, Insight, and Survival checks, making you immune to being Surprised, and enabling you to perceive Invisible entities.
 Requires Concentration.

-Hypnotic Pattern: Use 4 Ki to mesmerize creatures that can see you for two rounds.
+Mesmerizing Form: Use 3 Ki to mesmerize creatures that can see you for five rounds.
+Requires Concentration.

-Vital Overflow: Use 4 Ki to flood nearby plants with vital energy and cause them to grow rapidly, quartering the movement of those who pass through them.
+Vital Overflow: Use 3 Ki to flood nearby plants with vital energy and cause them to grow rapidly, quartering the movement of those who pass through them.
+Requires Concentration.

 ___